Nexesenex/kobold.cpp/README.md

 - Rolling dice (can be used for random generation)
 ![image](https://github.com/user-attachments/assets/91529033-6a21-4cc3-a0c2-730fb68a99af)

-- Generating images (in KCPP) - Both from text and another image
+- Generating images at different aspect ratios (in KCPP) - Both from text and another image
 ![image](https://github.com/user-attachments/assets/39bc5433-54f2-4c9e-8422-9e20d4383b71)
 ![image](https://github.com/user-attachments/assets/97bef072-06d9-47a1-8066-2bcb5c20bc6f)
+- Analysing images (in KCPP)
 - "Speaking" through TTS (in KCPP)
 - Adding data to the TextDB and searching for information in it, along with the chat log
 - Knowing the current date